We think this movie stands out for:

 What parents need to know

-Parents need to know that this delightful classic film contains little objectionable content.
+Parents need to know that The Many Adventures of Winnie the Pooh is delightful classic film with very little objectionable content.
 A few scenes involving mild peril -- like when a swarm of bees chase Pooh or when Rabbit is lost in the woods alone -- might frighten very sensitive children.
 A dream sequence involves Pooh getting pushed around a little bit and shot in the rear with a toy pop gun.
 Eeyore is famously depressed and self-critical.
 The movie provides opportunities to discuss different personality types and some iffy decisions that people (or imaginary animals) make.

 What's the story?

 THE MANY ADVENTURES OF WINNIE THE POOH brings to life several chapters of A.A.
 Milne's The House at Pooh Corner that were turned into Disney shorts in the 1960s and '70s.
 The film opens with a scene from Christopher Robin's non-animated bedroom where we see the stuffed animals that come alive in the animated tales.
 As the narrator introduces a book, viewers slip into the story as the characters come alive on the page.
 The first chapter details Pooh's attempt to steal honey from a tree and his subsequent escape from a swarm of bees.
 Later he eats all Rabbit's honey and gets stuck in the doorway where he must stay until he slims down and can be pushed out of the narrow hole.
 In later chapters, Rabbit tries to teach Tigger a lesson to get him to stop pouncing on everyone but ends up getting lost in the Hundred Acre Wood.
 Tigger and Roo end up atop a tree and unable to get down until their friends help rescue them.